ruggertech/TriviaGame/README.md

 # Game Manager with Resolver – Home Assignment

-Need to build a spring boot web application that will allow users to create quiz games and play.
+Need to build a ASP.NET web application that will allow users to create quiz games and play.

 Each game has multiple users which are playing against each other.
 The goal is accumulating points by answering questions correctly.
 A user (player) can play in several games simultaneously.